 Golden Knights vs. Stars: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 1

-The Vegas Golden Knights take their home ice at T-Mobile Arena Friday to play the Dallas Stars in the first game of the Stanley Cup Semifinals, beginning at 8:30 PM ET on ESPN and ESPN+.
-The Golden Knights are favored (-125) against the Stars (+105).
+The opening game of the Stanley Cup Semifinals will see the Vegas Golden Knights and Dallas Stars play on Friday, May 19, beginning at 8:30 PM ET on ESPN and ESPN+.
+Oddsmakers give the Golden Knights -125 odds on the moneyline in this matchup with the Stars (+105).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!